allicebiyon/youtube-channel-dl/README.md

 # youtube-channel-dl
-Given a YouTube channel URL as input, download all videso from that channel using youtube-dl.
+Given a YouTube channel URL as input, download *all* videos from that channel using youtube-dl.

 ## Prerequisites
 - python 3